 The New York legislature adjourned for 2018 without legalizing online gambling.
 Bills which had made progress in both chambers failed to come to a vote in either.
 As the 2019 session hits its stride, lawmakers are set to consider online poker legislation for the sixth consecutive year.
 Serving as the new chair of the Senate Racing, Gaming and Wagering Committee, Sen. Joseph Addabbo is off and running with the baton passed by now-retired Sen. John Bonacic.
 In January, Addabbo introduced a bill that would reclassify online poker as a legal game of skill.
-The bill is still being reviewed by the state Senate Racing, Gaming, and Wagering Committee.
-Prospects for passage remain somewhat cloudy, but at least there is a proposal on file for the new legislative session.
+Prospects for passage remain somewhat cloudy, but at least there is a fresh proposal on file for the new legislative session.